Fusidic Acid Antibiotic

 Sodium Fusidic Acid or Fuciden (Brand Name)

-The molecule Sodium Fusidic Acid (CAS Number 6990-06-3) can cause contact dermatitis and was seen in many products worldwide in preparations
+The molecule Sodium Fusidic Acid (CAS Number 6990-06-3) can cause contact dermatitis.
+Sodium Fusidic Acid used in many Antibiotic products worldwide in preparations for surface wounds.

-Fusidic acid, sold under the brand names Fucidin among others, is an antibiotic that is often used topically in creams and eyedrops but may also be given systemically as tablets or injections.
+Fusidic acid, sold under the brand names Fucidin. is an antibiotic that is often used topically in creams and eyedrops but may also be given systemically as tablets or injections.
 The global problem of advancing antimicrobial resistance has led to a renewed interest in its use recently.
 It causes skin rash in 1 out of 100 users.

 References: